Eribakova/CS5010/README.md

 ### Introducing our DATASET

 We got our dataset from 'Capital Bikshare', from following website: https://www.capitalbikeshare.com/system-data For our project, we concatenated monthly dataset from  February 2019 to March 2021.
+We then merged in data on COVID-19 cases and deaths since March 2020.

 ### Data cleaning